 The She the People Presidential Forum Host Committee includes Texas Future Project and Texas Organizing Project.
-Our Community Partners include 60+ national and regional organizations who are led by or support the leadership of women and girls of color.
-Learn more about She the People at shethepeople.org.
+Our Partners include dozens of national and regional organizations who are led by or support the leadership of women and girls of color.

 How can I watch the forum?

 Registration to the forum in Houston is fully booked.
 You can follow us on Facebook to watch the livestream from home.

 Who should I contact about partnership or further questions?